GM files 200,000 pages of documents about recall to safety agency

-DETROIT General Motors Co (GM.N) said it has submitted most of the answers that U.S. safety regulators sought from the automaker about a defective ignition switch linked to at least 13 deaths.
+DETROIT, April 4 General Motors Co said it has submitted most of the answers that U.S. safety regulators sought from the automaker about a defective ignition switch linked to at least 13 deaths.

 In response to the National Highway Traffic Safety Administration, GM sent some 200,000 pages of documents to the safety agency by a Thursday midnight deadline, GM spokesman Greg Martin said on Friday.
 The company has provided answers to nearly 65 percent of the 107 questions that the NHTSA asked, he said.